BasicCode/STM32MP151_Dev_Board_Buildroot/README.md

 * Tested with Buildroot 2023.04
 * Uses mainline STM32 dtsi, and ARM Trusted Firmware where possible.
 * Includes an overlay with some configuration, but ```boot/extlinux.conf``` is the only file which is actually required.
+* Includes an external package for the ESP8089 WiFi Chipset

 ## Usage
 This *should* behave like any external buildroot tree, except that there was some trouble getting *Arm Trusted Firmware* to .
 General steps for use: